Dorsey & Whitney Trust CO LLC Has $294,000 Stock Position in New Relic, Inc. (NYSE:NEWR)

 Dorsey & Whitney Trust CO LLC grew its stake in shares of New Relic, Inc. (NYSE:NEWR – Get Rating) by 9.8% during the 1st quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
 The fund owned 4,401 shares of the software maker’s stock after purchasing an additional 392 shares during the quarter.
 Dorsey & Whitney Trust CO LLC’s holdings in New Relic were worth $294,000 at the end of the most recent quarter.

-Several other institutional investors have also recently made changes to their positions in NEWR.
+Other institutional investors have also recently made changes to their positions in the company.
 Tcwp LLC acquired a new position in shares of New Relic during the 1st quarter worth approximately $52,000.
-Private Ocean LLC increased its position in shares of New Relic by 18.0% during the 1st quarter.
-Private Ocean LLC now owns 1,050 shares of the software maker’s stock worth $70,000 after purchasing an additional 160 shares during the last quarter.
+Private Ocean LLC increased its holdings in shares of New Relic by 18.0% during the 1st quarter.
+Private Ocean LLC now owns 1,050 shares of the software maker’s stock worth $70,000 after acquiring an additional 160 shares during the last quarter.
 KRS Capital Management LLC acquired a new position in shares of New Relic during the 4th quarter worth approximately $155,000.
 Harbor Capital Advisors Inc. acquired a new position in shares of New Relic during the 1st quarter worth approximately $155,000.
 Finally, Clearstead Advisors LLC acquired a new position in shares of New Relic during the 1st quarter worth approximately $185,000.
 Institutional investors and hedge funds own 88.24% of the company’s stock.

 Analyst Ratings Changes

-New Relic (NYSE:NEWR – Get Rating) last announced its quarterly earnings data on Thursday, August 4th.
-The software maker reported ($0.79) earnings per share for the quarter, topping the consensus estimate of ($0.94) by $0.15.
+New Relic (NYSE:NEWR – Get Rating) last posted its earnings results on Thursday, August 4th.
+The software maker reported ($0.79) EPS for the quarter, beating the consensus estimate of ($0.94) by $0.15.
+The firm had revenue of $216.46 million during the quarter, compared to the consensus estimate of $212.68 million.
 New Relic had a negative return on equity of 68.32% and a negative net margin of 27.05%.
-The business had revenue of $216.46 million during the quarter, compared to the consensus estimate of $212.68 million.
-On average, equities research analysts expect that New Relic, Inc. will post -2.27 EPS for the current fiscal year.
+As a group, equities analysts predict that New Relic, Inc. will post -2.27 earnings per share for the current fiscal year.

 New Relic Company Profile